-Then a miracle happened.
-My siblings decided to deed us the property.
+Then a miracle happened – evidence of the Law of Rhythm in action – my siblings decided to deed us the property.
 Our church decided to help us build a new house.
 We did what we could as a family to build the house.
 We worked together!
 This is when things started to look up.

 The new house was not a mansion, but it felt like a mansion.
 It was heaven to me.
 It was over 1500 sq. feet.
 It was clean and new and fresh!
 I loved the color of the walls in the main part of the house.
 The guy that painted it surprised me with the color saying he knew I would like it.
 I gasped when I saw it!
 It was kind of a peach color and some spots he had done faux painting.
 The kitchen, dining room and living room were all open and felt so big to me.
 I even had a real laundry room.
 We had our own master bathroom.
 My husband designed the kid’s bathroom with a separate toilet room, tub room and double vanity room so that all the kids could be in the bathroom at once.
 Brilliant!

 It was a miracle to me that this home became a reality.
 I will be forever grateful for this home.
 It was a fresh new start.
 It lifted my spirits and gave me hope.
 We had all worked hard to build it and it was ours.

 Now 20 years later the old adage of “make it do or do without” has gone on too long.
 While the newer house is in great need of repairs, new carpet, paint and furniture, etc, I am so grateful for the old house that reminds me things could always be worse.